 Table of Contents[Hide][Show]

-The TSA liquids rule states that you can bring a bring a quart-sized bag of liquids, aerosols, creams, gels and pastes in your carry-on bag and through the airport security checkpoint.
+The TSA liquids rule states that you can bring a quart-sized bag of liquids, aerosols, creams, gels, and pastes in your carry-on bag and through the airport security checkpoint.
 However, you are limited to containers that are travel sized and contain less than 3.4 ounces (100 milliliters) per item.

 Items that are in packages or bottles larger than 100 milliliters (or 3.4 ounces) will have to go in your checked luggage.
 In addition to larger liquids, any liquid that is more than 3.4 oz or 100 ml and is not contained in a secure, tamper-proof bag must be packed in your checked luggage.

 TSA 3-1-1 Rule

 Each liquid must be in a 3.4-ounce or less container (“3”), all containers must be placed inside one clear quart-sized plastic bag (“1”), and each passenger is only allowed one plastic bag (“1”).

 There are 2 exceptions to the TSA 3-1-1 Liquids Rule

 TSA allows larger-sized packages of medical liquids, gels, and aerosols in your carry-on.
 This also includes medical accessories such as freezer bags, pumps, syringes, etc. These items do not have to be in a plastic zip lock bag, but you will have to declare these items to TSA officers at the checkpoint prior to inspection.

 Here’s a video that provides all the details you need about traveling with medication.